 Successful traders frequently follow similar routines day in day out and we adapt it to our own schedule/preferences.
 While these routines aren’t the total sum of our success, they certainly offer a good start toward becoming a millionaire.
-So take the time to review these six routines that successful traders like my top millionaire students and I follow, and see how adding them to your own life can help you out big time!
+So take the time to review these six routines that successful traders like my top Millionaire Trading Challenge students and I follow, and see how adding them to your own life can help you out big time!

 1. Planning out your day.
 How many successful traders do you know who roll out of bed at 11, enjoy a leisurely brunch, make a few trades, and earn millions?
 That sure would be nice, but there’s a reason why successful traders don’t have laziness as part of their lives.

 Waking up early is only the tip of the iceberg, though.
 Simply being awake isn’t what makes a trader successful, it’s what he or she does with that time.
 When getting an early start, you have the opportunity to plan out your day.
-This means that you can spend a little time researching what’s going on the market, and even carve out time for some of the other routines listed in this post.
+This means that you can spend a little time researching what’s going on the market and even carve out time for some of the other routines listed in this post.
 It also allows you to get certain routines out of the way.
 I’m talking about the ones that have nothing to do with trading: your morning workout, running errands, grocery shopping, whatever it is that you need to do.
 Making a habit and routine of planning out your day so that you have uninterrupted time for trading is a hallmark of successful traders.

 2. Gathering knowledge.
 Knowledge is power, haven’t you heard?
 For traders, this is especially true.
 It should go without being said that educating yourself on the stock market is a vital part of your success.
-Signing up for the Tim Sykes Million Challenge and immersing yourself in the world of penny stocks is important.
+Signing up for the Tim Sykes Millionaire Challenge and immersing yourself in the world of penny stocks is important.
 But in the scheme of things, it’s not enough.

 To be a well-rounded trader, you need to become educated beyond just the stock market.
-You need to learn about economics, about world events, and about how business works.
+You need to learn about economics, about world events and about how business works.
 The more you learn about the world and business, the stronger your trading will be.
 You’ll be better able to understand what goes on in the companies you’re trading, and this can inform better how you choose stocks, and when you choose to trade.

 3. Taking time for research.
 Research is a regular part of every trader’s routine.
 The fact is, you probably wouldn’t even buy socks from Amazon without reading the customer reviews.
 With that in mind, why on earth would you purchase stocks without doing a little undercover work before pulling the trigger?